“I don’t want to know about evil, I only want to know about love…”

 Something a little different today then, a poem.

-Not just any piece of verse but quite possibly my favourite one, Dylan’s Thomas’s “Love in the Asylum”.
+Not just any piece of verse but quite possibly my favourite one, Dylan’s Thomas’s ‘Love in the Asylum’.
 I first read this poem in senior school and was immediately attracted to it.
-There was always something about the bohemian ways of Thomas that appealed to me but the darkness in this piece of work reaches particularly deep into a soul.
+There was always something about the bohemian ways of Dylan that appealed to me but the darkness in this piece of work reaches particularly deep into the soul.
 For me it’s a cry of helplessness, frustration and longing.
-A longing for the love and companionship that any person deserves to have, in spite of one’s disability or problems.
+A longing for the love and companionship that any human being should be allowed, in spite of any disability or other imposed prohibition.

 Love in the Asylum